 Children's Hospital is part of the UPMC family.

-Children’s Hospital of Pittsburgh of UPMC’s Division of Pediatric Ophthalmology is making great strides in research and development, including new ideas and techniques to understand and treat eye disorders in infants, children and adults.
+UPMC Children’s Hospital of Pittsburgh’s Division of Pediatric Ophthalmology is making great strides in research and development, including new ideas and techniques to understand and treat eye disorders in infants, children and adults.
 Our collaborative efforts with The UPMC Eye Center and the Department of Ophthalmology at the University of Pittsburgh School of Medicine are dedicated to performing high-quality clinical and basic research.

 We operate in a research and educational environment that maximizes opportunities to develop future leaders in vision science.
 We use high-quality equipment and technology and encourage innovative ideas while providing expert professional mentorship.
 We are committed to conducting research and testing in a manner that respects the dignity of every person.